chev2/gimp-plugin-vtf/README.md

 - `libsquish0`

-On Debian-based distributions you can install all of these with:
+You can install all of these with:

 ```bash
 sudo apt install libgimp2.0-dev liblcms2-dev libsquish-dev libsquish0 libboost1.74-dev  libboost-iostreams-dev